-Payment and Enrollment: You may pay by Visa, MasterCard, bank transfer or e-transfer if in Canada.
+Payment and Enrollment: You may pay by Visa or MasterCard, and by bank transfer or e-transfer if you are in Canada.
 Completing an online purchase will authorize Novalda to immediately charge your credit card.
 Novalda reserves the right to cancel or move dates at our discretion without prior notice.
 Novalda will contact you to discuss other options.

-Cancellation, Withdrawal, and Refund Fees: Refunds are processed once a month.
+Cancellation and Refund Fees: Refunds are processed once a month.
 Refunds will be credited against the payment method used at the time of purchase.
 Written notification to cancel a program must be received 30 days or more prior to the course start date.
-In addition to the cancellation, withdrawal and refund policy, you will be charged a $200.00 CAD cancellation fee for cancellations prior to 30 days of the program start or orientation date.
-For cancellations within 30 days of the program start or orientation date there is a $400.00 CAD late cancellation fee.
+In addition to the cancellation and refund policy, you will be charged a $200.00 CAD cancellation fee for cancellations prior to 30 days of the program start or orientation date.
+Cancellations within 30 days of the program will be addressed on an individual basis.

 Right of Refusal: Novalda reserves the right to refuse an individual’s participation in a program.
 In addition, Novalda reserves the right to remove from a program any participant who is negatively impacting other students, leaders and/or the learning environment.
 Participants may also be denied attendance for non-payment of funds.
 Being asked not to participate in, or being removed from the program, as well as voluntarily choosing to leave the program is considered a withdrawal and will be handled as directed by the withdrawal policies.

 Accredited Programs: For ICF or EMCC-accredited programs, participants must fulfill all requirements within the designated time to be able to graduate.
 Should a participant be missing components, these may be made up with the discretion of program leads.
 Additional fees, as outlined for specific programs, will be applied.